moon0326/opencore-gigabyte-z370-aorus-ultra-gaming-wifi-/README.md

 Notes

+1. I removed the wifi & bluetooth card that came with this motherobard.
-1. The default Opencore config.plist did not work.
+2. The default Opencore config.plist did not work.
 I had to enable ReleaseUsbOwnership.
-2. If you don't have Titan Ridge, open config.plist and remove `SSDT-Z370-TB3HP.aml` entry.
+3. If you don't have Titan Ridge, open config.plist and remove `SSDT-Z370-TB3HP.aml` entry.